In This Article

 The following ten breathing (pranayama) techniques are designed to specifically move the breath, either to balance aspects of the body or deliver heightened awareness to the mind.

-The goal is to release the conscious awareness (love and truth) into every kosha or aspect of the body, from the most subtle to the most gross.
+The goal is to release conscious awareness (love and truth) into every kosha or aspect of the body, from the most subtle to the grossest.

 10 Breathing Exercises (Pranayama) to Restore Mind-Body Balance

 Breathing, called Pranayama in Sanskrit, can be a balancing way to start and end each day.
 Follow these breathing techniques for 5-10 minutes at least once per day, and ideally twice per day.
 Always start slowly, and build up intensity and time only if the practice is comfortable.
 You can do the breathing practices at any time of the day that works best for you.
 Use the following breathing meditation techniques to pump prana and oxygen into the brain, allowing for greater stillness and a deeper experience of calm:

 Directions: Inhale right nostril, exhale left nostril, inhale left nostril, exhale right nostril.
 Continue to alternate nostril breathing ten breaths, up to ten minutes.

 Benefits: Coordinates brain hemispheres and wave coherence.
 Heightens awareness of the mind.

 Directions: The cooling breath.
 Fold tongue lengthwise and inhale deeply through the folded tongue.
 Exhale through the nose or using ujjayi.
 Ten breaths minimum, ten minutes maximum.

 Benefits: Reduces pitta or heat from the head, neck and upper digestion.